boyd109/boyd109.github.io/my-story/my-story.md

 <br>

-<figcaption>I was amazed at the campus covered in a thick layer of snow and I tried to take as many photos of it as possible.
+<figcaption>The campus covered in a thick layer of snow and I took some photos of it.
 Here are some of the photos that I took during the term.</figcaption>
 <div class="floating-box">
   <img src="/my-story/pictures/1b/5-1.jpg" width="32%" height="32%">
 </div>